iiasa/message-ix-models/doc/global/energy/policy.rst

 4. Macro-economic targets

 A detailed description of the methodological implementation of the NDCs in the global energy model, along with an extensive list of the energy-related targets considered can be found in Rogelj et al. (2017) :cite:`rogelj_indc_2017`.

-..
-TODO complete the following.
-See iiasa/message_doc#42

-   Additional policies implemented in the model can also be found in ('what reference for the CD_Links related policies?`).
+Additional policies implemented in the model can also be found in Roelfsema et al. (2020) :cite:`roelfsema_2020_paris`.

 Emission targets
 ----------------